personalizedrefrigerator/joplin-plugin-codemirror-6-snippets/README.md

 # example-2

-Use more than three backticks to includ tripple backticks in the snippet
+Use more than three backticks to include triple backticks in the snippet

 ````
 # This is my custom snippet